Using Typescript and Esbuild to deploy a Lambda Function with AWS CDK

 cdk deploy

-Wait for the deployment to complete and connect to AWS console, go to the Lambda page, and execute your Lambda function:
+Wait for the deployment to finish and connect to the AWS console, go to the Lambda Function page, and execute our own:

 Wrap up